bagustris/A-VB2022_CCC/README.md

 # A-VB Feature-based
 Another version of https://github.com/bagustris/A-VB2022 using CCC loss function (please take a look that repository before trying code in this repository).
 Feature extraction for 'w2v2-r-er' and 'w2v2-r-vad' are given there.
+Also install requirements from there (inside `feature_based` directory).

 We provide a 'feature-based' approach for all four tasks to reproduce results in our ICASSP paper (see citation).